Freight Shipping from Atlanta to Houston

 How much does it cost to ship freight from Atlanta to Houston?

-Full truckload (FTL) rates from Atlanta, GA to Houston, TX currently range from $1,959-$2,414 for a standard dry van load over the 911-mile route.
+Full truckload (FTL) rates from Atlanta, GA to Houston, TX currently range $1,959-$2,414 (roughly $2.17-$2.68 per mile over 911 miles).
 LTL shipments typically cost $701-$1,174 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Atlanta to Houston?

-Standard FTL transit from Atlanta to Houston is approximately 17 hrs by truck over 911 miles.
+Standard FTL transit from Atlanta to Houston is approximately 17 hrs by truck over 911 miles, with 2 typical fuel stops along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via NS Inman Yard to Union Pacific Settegast Yard takes 5-7 days but offers significant cost savings.

 What equipment do I need for Atlanta to Houston freight?